DominikStiller/ptinsight/README.md

 ### Environment Setup

 Follow these steps to set up your development environment on Ubuntu 18.04.
-Adapt the `apt` commands to your package manager for other Linux distributions.
+Adapt to your package manager for other Linux distributions.

 1. Install common packages
 ```